carlfranklin/MauiProgram/README.md

 }
 ```

-Change the fonts for a couple of labels in *MainPage.xaml* :
+Change the font for the top label in *MainPage.xaml* :

 ```xaml
 <?xml version="1.0" encoding="utf-8" ?>